Non-Invasive Cardiology (NIC) Order Entry

 - SCM Viewer (29 min 44 sec)

-- How do I enter an order?
+- How do I enter a Non-Invasive Cardiology (NIC) order in SCM?

 - What if I cannot find the order I am looking for?